albanian-xrm/CSDPROJ-SDK/README.md

 The version of the packaged solution and plugins will be read in the `solution.xml` file if the `FileVersion` property is not specified during build.

-If you want to use [Managed Identities](https://learn.microsoft.com/en-us/power-platform/admin/set-up-managed-identity) then specify the `ManagedIdentityId` property in your plugin package project.
+If you want to use [Managed Identities](https://learn.microsoft.com/en-us/power-platform/admin/set-up-managed-identity) then specify the `ManagedIdentityId` property in your plugin package project or in the `ProjectReference`.
 There is a target that makes sure that the `pluginpackage.xml` is properly regenerated on build.

 The projects are able to load in a visual studio solution.